JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 - [dual stack ipv6 architectures for aws and hybrid networks](https://aws.amazon.com/blogs/networking-and-content-delivery/dual-stack-ipv6-architectures-for-aws-and-hybrid-networks/)
 - [dual stack vpc with multiple ipv6 cidr blocks](https://aws.amazon.com/blogs/networking-and-content-delivery/architect-dual-stack-amazon-vpc-with-multiple-ipv6-cidr-blocks/)

-The resulting architecture is a ipv4 only or a dual stack hub and spoke topology (zoom out):
+The resulting architecture is a ipv4 only or a dual stack hub and spoke topology (zoom out).
-Note: pic is old but VPCs in the demo will have /18s:
+Note: pic is old but VPCs in the demo will have /18s which allows for up to four /20s:

 ![tnt](https://jq1-io.s3.amazonaws.com/tnt/tnt.png)